-Psychotherapy may be effective for people who have severe pain caused by irritable bowel syndrome (IBS).
+Psychotherapy may work well for people who have severe pain caused by irritable bowel syndrome (IBS).

-Psychotherapy involves talking with a mental health professional about emotional and psychological problems that may trigger symptoms of IBS.
-Religious or spiritual advisers may offer similar help.
+It involves talking with a mental health professional about emotional and psychological problems that may trigger symptoms of IBS.
+Religious or spiritual advisers may also offer help.
 Family therapy and support groups also may help in the treatment of IBS.

-Psychological treatment methods may be more effective if used along with other treatments, such as diet modification, stress reduction, and sometimes medicine.
-People with symptoms of IBS who may have success with these treatments include people who have:1
+Psychological treatment methods may work better if used along with other treatments.
+These include diet modification, stress reduction, and sometimes medicine.
+These treatments are likely to work best in people who have:1

 - Diarrhea and pain as their main symptoms.

-- IBS symptoms related to psychological triggers, such as depression, anxiety, or a history of physical, emotional, or sexual abuse.
+- IBS symptoms related to psychological triggers.
+Triggers may include depression, anxiety, or a history of physical, emotional, or sexual abuse.

-People who do not think that psychological factors play a role in triggering their symptoms may not respond to psychotherapy.
-In addition, people who have constipation and abdominal bloating as their main symptoms may not respond to psychotherapy as well as those who have diarrhea and pain.
+People who do not have psychological triggers may not respond to psychotherapy.
+Also, people who have constipation and belly bloating as their main symptoms may not respond to psychotherapy as well as those who have diarrhea and pain.